Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 words.

-We do not write these.
-We do not edit them.
 These are parents who wanted other parents to know what happened.
+We did not write them.
+We did not edit them.

 Real parent story